ianrenton/ianrenton.com/websites/design-history/index.md

 ### May 2004

-I [abandoned the Wiki](/blog/its-official/) around the end of January 2004, apparently because I was the only contributor and I intended friends to contribute more than they did.
+I [abandoned the Wiki](/blog/its-official/) around the end of January 2004, apparently because I was the only contributor and I hoped friends to contribute more than they did.
 With my blog on LiveJournal, I made my homepage into a simple index page, and split off a number of smaller sub-sites.
 Unfortunately the "chat" box on the left hand side was largely filled with spam.

 ![](/websites/design-history/2004-05-20.png){: .center}